mapbox/cardboard/README.md

-north | north-bound of dataset's extent count | number of features in the dataset size | approximate size (in bytes) of the entire dataset updated | unix timestamp of the last update to this metadata record
+north | north-bound of dataset's extent count | number of features in the dataset size | approximate size (in bytes) of the entire dataset updated | unix timestamp of the last update to this metadata record, minzoom | suggested minimum zoom for this dataset maxzoom | suggested maximum zoom for this dataset

-Use the `cardboard.datasets.info` function to retrieve a dataset's metadata.
+Use the `cardboard.getDatasetInfo` function to retrieve a dataset's metadata.
 By default, dataset metadata *is not* updated incrementally as features are added, updated, or removed.
-The metadata record can be updated by calling `cardboard.datasets.calculateInfo`.
+The metadata record can be updated by calling `cardboard.calculateDatasetInfo`.
 This operation gathers all the features in the dataset and recalculates the metadata cache.

-`cardboard.datasets.addFeature`, `cardboard.datasets.updateFeature`, and `cardboard.datasets.removeFeature` provide mechanisms to incrementally adjust metadata information on a per-feature basis.
+`cardboard.metadata.addFeature`, `cardboard.metadata.updateFeature`, and `cardboard.metadata.removeFeature` provide mechanisms to incrementally adjust metadata information on a per-feature basis.
 Note that these operations *will only expand* the extent information.
-If you've performed numerous deletes and need to contract the extent, use `cardboard.datasets.calculateInfo`.
+If you've performed numerous deletes and need to contract the extent, use `cardboard.calculateDatasetInfo`.

 ### Precision